-With adequate maintenance, your air conditioner will provide worry-free performance for years.
-But, just like any other machine in your residence, it will at some point need to be upgraded.
-Knowing when to replace it is important to skip costly repairs, costly utility bills and interruptions to your comfort.
+With ample upkeep, your air conditioner will deliver worry-free service for a long time.
+But, like any other thing in your home, it will ultimately need to be updated.
+Knowing when to get a new one is key to skip pricey repairs, costly energy bills and interruptions to your comfort.

 Smart Thermostat Compatibility

 Adding a smart thermostat is a good way to maximize your energy efficiency, with very little effort needed from you.
 And, depending on the rebates provided by your utility company, you could be able to get a free smart thermostat or get one for not much.
 The majority of these thermostats can pick up on your temperature preferences and then create an energy-efficient schedule to match.
 They also know when you’re at home or gone and change settings as necessary.